BZIvanov/Learning-ReactJS/README.md

 ## Animations package

 **react-addons-css-transition-group** - is a nice package for animating react elements, for example when rendering a list or removing items 1 by 1.

+## Scoped styles

+For scoped styles checkout css modules for React.